subdgtl/Monoceros/README.md

 essentially attempts to satisfy constraints on a world (see [CSP](https://en.wikipedia.org/wiki/Constraint_satisfaction_problem) for more).
-Its name is inspired by quantum mechanics, but the similarity is just at the surface level - WFC is runs completely deterministically.
+Its name is inspired by quantum mechanics, but the similarity is just at the surface level - WFC runs completely deterministically.

 In its simplest form the algorithm works on an orthogonal grid.
 We initially
 have: